-- 13 The Target of Evaluation (TOE) is the ST33K1M5C and ST33K1M5T C01. - The ST33K1M5C product and derivatives mainly target the Customer market, while the ST33K1M5T product and derivatives mainly target the TPM market. - "ST33K1M5C and ST33K1M5T C01" completely identifies the TOE including its components listed in Table 1: TOE components, its guidance documentation detailed in Table 14: Guidance documentation, and its development and production sites indicated in Table 15: Sites list.

-16 C01 is the version of the evaluated platform.
+- The Target of Evaluation (TOE) is the ST31R480 A01 platform. - "ST31R480 A01" completely identifies the TOE including its components listed in Table 1:TOE components, its guidance documentation detailed in Table 15: Guidancedocumentation, and its development and production sites indicated in Table 16: Sites list. - A01 is the version of the evaluated platform.
 Any change in the TOE components, the guidance documentation and the list of sites leads to a new version of the evaluated platform, thus a new TOE.